EduardoZepeda/coffee-bytes-hugo/content/posts/examen-certificacion-azure-az-900-mi-experiencia/index.en.md

 - "software architecture"
 - "opinions"

-description: "I tell you about my experience taking the Microsoft Azure AZ-900 Fundamentals certification exam"
+description: My personal experience, recommendations, and all the references that I studied to pass the Microsoft Azure AZ-900 Fundamentals certification exam
+keyword: az-900
 keywords:
 - devops
 - azure